margols/330-PLP/MatLabTutorial.md

 y=int8(34); %different int notion is used depending on the number being stored disp(y)

-%converting a value to an int
+Converting a value to an int:
 x=45.67
 int16(x)
 ans = 46
-% when using the integers fucntion will round the value to the closest integer, if number=0.5 will round to the largest absosulte value
+When using the integers fucntion will round the value to the closest integer, if number=0.5 will round to the largest absosulte value
 ```
--The integer format can be altered depending on the number of bits, refer to the table below for the notion:
+-The integer format can be altered depending on the number of bits, refer to the table below for the notation:
 <img width="1117" alt="Screen Shot 2022-09-25 at 10 43 33 AM" src="https://user-images.githubusercontent.com/113360762/192149697-8227ec1a-033a-41dd-9d23-91b998035078.png">

 ***Adding, Substracting, Multplying and Dividing Integers***